INVESTMENT GUIDE

 6. Risk Assessment and Mitigation

 No investment is risk-free.
-Let's examine the primary risks of off-plan purchases in Brazil and the specific protections that mitigate each one.
+Let's examine the primary risks of off-plan purchases in Brazil and the specific checks I use to understand each one.

 Primary Risks